Connor O'Brien, 3rd Earl of Thomond

-Connor O'Brien, 3rd Earl of Thomond also spelt Conor and called Groibleach, or the "long-nailed", (Conchobhar Groibleach Ó Briain; 1535–1581) fought his uncle Donnell over his father's succession during thirty years from 1535 to 1565.
+Connor O'Brien, 3rd Earl of Thomond also spelt Conor and called Groibleach, or the "long-nailed", (Conchobhar Groibleach Ó Briain; 1535–1581) contended with his uncle Donnell for the Chieftainship of Clan O'Brien from 1535 to 1565.
 He was confirmed as 3rd Earl of Thomond in 1558 by the Lord Deputy of Ireland, Thomas Radclyffe, 3rd Earl of Sussex.
 O'Brien intrigued with fitz Maurice in 1569 during the 1st Desmond Rebellion and fled to France.
 He returned and was pardoned in 1571, being restored to his lands at the end of the rebellion in 1573.

 Birth and origins

 Connor was born in 1535, the eldest son of Donogh O'Brien and his wife Helen Butler.
 His father was the 2nd Earl of Thomond.
 He had obtained the earldom by an agreement by which he succeeded his uncle Murrough O'Brien, 1st Earl of Thomond as 2nd earl.
 His father's family, the O'Briens, were a Gaelic Irish dynasty that descended from Brian Boru, medieval high king of Ireland.

 His mother was the youngest daughter of Piers Butler, 8th Earl of Ormond.
 His mother's family, the Butlers, were an Old English dynasty that descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.